Redgate Flyway

 POC Checklist

 Redgate's solution integrates with existing version control, Continuous Integration (CI) and Continuous Delivery (CD) systems.
-This checklist explains what needs to be in place and what needs to be installed.
-This can help with a successful Proof of Concept (POC).
+This checklist explains what needs to be installed and ready for the Proof of Concept (POC) to be successful.

 If you have any questions about getting started, reach out to our Database DevOps Team.